Tag: licensed electrician

 Why USB power points are convenient in your home or office.

-USB power points are efficient as you are able to charge your devices simultaneously and quickly.
-You will have less change of tangling your cables and it will free up your power point sockets for use with other appliances.
+USB power points are efficient.
+Efficiently you will be able to charge your devices.
+You will have less chance of tangling your cables and it will free up your power point sockets for use with other appliances.

 You will need an electrical licensed trades person to have the USB power point installed, this is not a task you can do yourself you will need a licensed electrician do the job for you.

-Consider using a charging cupboard to hide your usb cables.
+Consider using a charging cupboard to hide all of your USB cables.

 If you have children and you don’t want them charging their devices in their bedrooms?
 Consider purchasing a charging cupboard.
 Choose a cupboard that has an open back where the USB power points can be installed on the wall behind.
-When you do this, you are able to have all your cables hidden away, which will make your charging area nice and tidy when the cupboard doors are closed.
+If you choose to do this, you will be able to have all your cables hidden away.
+Hiding your cables will make your charging area neat and tidy.
 Place your devices in a cupboard overnight for charging.
-That way they will be away from bedrooms where they might be easily accessed.
+Choosing to do this will mean that phones and tablets will not be located in bedrooms (where they might be easily accessed).

 Hiring a licensed electrician is essential to have your USB power point installed quickly and safely.